 - Battery lasts 2 to 5 days depending on usage

-- Live tracking mode drains battery rapidly
+- Live tracking mode drains the battery fast

-- Attachment clip requires a sturdy collar
+- Attachment clip requires a fairly thick collar

-5. Jiobit Smart Tag (Best for Small Dogs)
+4. Jiobit Smart Tag (Best for Small Dogs)

 Price: $129.99 + $8.99/month